Amourspirit/python-ooouno-ex/ex/auto/writer/odev_docs_append/README.md

 Example uses `XDocumentInsertable.insertDocumentFromURL()`.
 A list of filenames is read from the command line; the first file is opened, and the other files appended to it by `append_text_files()`:

 The automate line below opens `blank.odt`, appends `story.odt` and then `cicero_dummy.odt`.
-The result is saved in a new document in the current example folder and is named `blank_APPENDED.odt`.
+The result is saved in a new document in the current working folder and is named `blank_APPENDED.odt`.

 ## See